noahbailey/docbot/docs/bsd/openbsd.md

     rcctl start  messagebus

-Edit the file `~/.xsession`
+Edit the file `~/.xsession` to add the init for your desktop environment:

     exec /usr/local/bin/startxfce4

-Add your user to the system groups:

-    usermod -G staff billy
-    usermod -G operator billy

 ## Trackpoint settings for Thinkpad